gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 #### *Shortcomings*

-* **Discretization:** having the need of discretizing the data can also be a feature to make the dataset easier to reason about.
-However, as we've seen, the introduction of this arbitrary choice can have a great impact on counterfactual estimation.
+* **Discretization:** having the need of discretizing the data can be a feature to make the dataset easier to reason about.
+However, as we've seen, the introduction of this arbitrary choice can have a great impact on the counterfactual estimates.

-* **No confidence intervals, and high computational cost:** our implementation of bayesian networks did not output confidence intervals, which are very useful to diagnose the accuracy of the estimated effects.
-One could argue that this can be solved with bootstrap, but the high computational cost of the bayesian network can make this solution unfeasible.
+* **No confidence intervals, and high computational cost:** we lacked confidence intervals, which are very useful to diagnose the accuracy of the estimated effects.
+One could argue that this can be solved with bootstrap, but the high computational cost of the Bayesian Network can make this solution unfeasible.

-* **High hyperparameter sensivity:** small changes on hyperparameters greatly impact the treatment effect estimate from the net (specially the ones related to discretization).
+* **High hyperparameter sensivity:** small changes on hyperparameters greatly impacted the treatment effect estimate from the net (specially the ones related to discretization).

-* **Poor performrance on confounded data:** the implementation showed poor results on confounded data.
+* **Poor performance on confounded data:** the implementation showed poor results on confounded data.

 And that's it!
 I hope it was a good read.
 All feedbacks are highly appreciated!